triestpa/Police-Analysis-Python/README.md

 The source code and figures for this analysis can be found in the companion Github repository - https://github.com/triestpa/Police-Analysis-Python

+To view the completed IPython notebook, visit the page [here](https://github.com/triestpa/Police-Analysis-Python/blob/master/traffic_stop_analysis.ipynb).

-The code for this project is 100% open source ([MIT license](https://en.wikipedia.org/wiki/MIT_License)), so feel free to use it however you see fit in your own projects.
+The code for this project is 100% open source ([MIT license](https://github.com/triestpa/Police-Analysis-Python/blob/master/LICENSE)), so feel free to use it however you see fit in your own projects.

 As always, please feel free to comment below with any questions, comments, or criticisms.